max-mapper/gh-pages-template/readme.md

 ### Use Github to host web sites without having to download an app or use the command line

-this repo is just a simple set of instructions on how to use the free github http://pages.github.com functionality to host static websites. an example of a github hosted static site is my own [personal internet web blog](http://maxogden.com)
+this repository is just a simple set of instructions on how to use the free github http://pages.github.com functionality to host static websites. an example of a github hosted static site is my own [personal internet web blog](http://maxogden.com)

+## Why

+Traditionally git has been for computer programmers, but recently github added some new features to their website which make it possible for non-technical people to set up repos on github!
+All the things mentioned here can be done with just a web browser.

 ## What it is